researcherben/arxiv-rss-scraper/README.md

-# arxiv-rss-scraper
+# scrape the ArXiv RSS and send email alerts

-scrape the ArXiv RSS and send email alerts
+I like alerts for names and keywords